ScrapeGraphAI/Scrapegraph-ai/README.md

 [![](https://dcbadge.vercel.app/api/server/gkxQDAjfeX)](https://discord.gg/gkxQDAjfeX)

-ScrapeGraphAI is a *web scraping* python library based on LangChain which uses LLM and direct graph logic to create scraping pipelines for websites and documents.
+ScrapeGraphAI is a *web scraping* python library which uses LLM and direct graph logic to create scraping pipelines for websites, documents and XML files.
 Just say which information you want to extract and the library will do it for you!

 <p align="center">